Technology

 Whether your target is systematic Mechanical Alignment (MA), personalized Kinematic Alignment (KA), restricted Kinematic Alignment (rKA), or Functional Alignment (FA), the robot will hit the bullseye with unparalleled consistency.

-• Robotic TKA: Outliers are virtually eliminated, occurring in <1-2% of cases across multiple independent studies.
+• Robotic TKA: Outliers are dramatically reduced, reported at <1-5% across independent studies.

 However, the critical question remains: does a "perfect" X-ray matter?